 - Check and stir occasionally.
 This dish is best made a day in advance and reheated to allow all the spices to permeate the cabbage.

 My Christmas pudding came from Waitrose and will get cooked in the microwave, laced with a little extra brandy.
 I’m serving it this year with Brandy Clotted Cream because I don’t think another year’s supply of brandy butter is a good idea!

 The only real cooking I’m doing is to make up the stuffing, the bread sauce and the spiced red cabbage.
-But it sounds like quite a feast doesn’t it?
+Best of all, the spiced red cabbage improves if you make it a day in advance – and it will keep quite well for 2 or 3 days in the fridge if necessary.
+It really does sounds like quite a feast though doesn’t it?

 Have a joyful and peaceful day yourselves – and try to make Christmas an easy one this year!